Capsicum whitefly

 Adults

-- Small flying insect 1-2mm long.
+- Adults are small white flying insects 1–2mm long.

-- Covered with a white waxy layer.
+- Their bodies are covered with a white waxy layer.

-- First stage nymphs are:
+- First-stage nymphs are:

-- flat, oval and yellow
+- flat, oval and yellow with 8 white spots and no white filaments

-- Second to fourth stage nymphs are:
+- Second- to fourth-stage nymphs are:

 Eggs

-- Found on the underside of leaves.
+- Eggs are found on the underside of leaves.

-- Newly laid eggs are oblong, tiny and translucent.
+- When newly laid, they are oblong, tiny (0.2–0.3mm) and translucent.

-- Turn yellow to greyish-brown when mature.
+- They turn yellow to greyish-brown when mature.

 Plant stage and plant parts affected

-- Affect plants at any growth stage.
+- Plants can be affected at any growth stage.

 - Adults prefer to feed on new shoots.